soujanyaporia/aspect-extraction/README.md

 ## Citation

+If the code is useful in your research, please cite the following paper:

 Poria, S., Cambria, E. and Gelbukh, A., 2016.
 Aspect extraction for opinion mining with a deep convolutional neural network.
 Knowledge-Based Systems, 108, pp.42-49.